Tennessee National Guard Honors President Polk

-Gov. Bill Lee, Maj.
-Gen. Jeff Holmes, Tennessee’s Adjutant General, and Mrs. Beth Sanders, the Past President for the James K. Polk Association, attended the event and laid a wreath on Polk’s Tomb situated in the grounds of the Tennessee Capitol.
+Each year, a representative of the current President of the United States is responsible for placing a wreath on the tomb of past Presidents to honor them and their service on the day of their birth.
+Maj.
+Gen. Jeff Holmes, Tennessee’s Adjutant General, represented the President of the United States at the ceremony as Tennessee Gov. Bill Lee and Mrs. Beth Sanders, the Past President for the James K. Polk Association, laid a wreath on Polk’s Tomb situated in the grounds of the Tennessee Capitol.

+Prior to the wreath laying, Gov. Lee spoke to the crowd gathered on the capitol grounds.

+“[Polk] was a statesman, a leader, an exceptional Tennessean.
+He really was a part of the men and women who laid the groundwork for the nation that we have today and it’s these early founders and pioneers that are responsible for creating the greatest nation in the world,” said Lee.

 |Date Taken: